ioBroker/ioBroker.s7/README.md

 These requirements are certainly not a challenge for someone who is considering communication between ioBroker and an S7.

-Format of the addresses for Inputs, Outputs or markers is "X.Y", where X is byte offset and Y is the bit offset in the byte.
+The format of the addresses for Inputs, Outputs or markers is "X.Y", where X is byte offset and Y is the bit offset in the byte.
-Format of the addresses for DBs is `DBZ +X.Y`, where `z` is number of `DB`, like `DB34 +12.0`
+The format of the addresses for DBs is `DBZ +X.Y`, where `z` is number of `DB`, like `DB34 +12.0`

 ### Installation
-On some Linux systems the build essentials must be installed to get this adapter work.
+On some Linux systems, the build essentials must be installed to get this adapter work.
 You can install it with:

 ```
 sudo apt-get update